2330 Polk Street,

 19 people favorited this theater

-The Alhambra Theater was opened in 1926.
+The Alhambra Theatre was opened in 1926.
 It was equipped with a Wurlitzer 2 Manual/6 Ranks theatre organ.
-It was closed in March 1974 to be twinned and reopened in July 1974.
+It was closed in March 1974 to be twinned and reopened on July 24, 1974.
 In 1988, it was de-twinned into a single screen theatre again.
 The Alhambra Theatre was closed in 1997.
-Having met with a slightly more fortunate end than the more than 30 other single-screen theaters lost in San Francisco since 1980, the Alhambra Theatre found a new life as a Gorilla Sports gym, and from 2006 it had become a Crunch Fitness gym.
+Having met with a slightly more fortunate end than the more than 30 other single-screen theatres lost in San Francisco since 1980, the Alhambra Theatre found a new life as a Gorilla Sports gym, and from 2006 it had become a Crunch Fitness gym.

 Amazingly, the interior and facade have both been preserved almost entirely, with a much-needed facelift.
 Fresh coats of paint and leafing in the house have this place looking better than it has in decades.